We all strive to be happy in life, and although this looks different for everyone, where we live can significantly impact our happiness.

 Certain areas may be better equipped than others to help us pursue the lives we want.
 Plus, different communities have different values, which may or may not match with our own.

-With this in mind, we’ve taken a closer look at 20 of the happiest places to live in Great Britain, as determined by Rightmove’s 2024 Happy at Home Index survey (responded to by over 35,000 people).
-The survey was based on 15 happiness factors, including togetherness, access to green spaces, and a sense of belonging.
+Here, we’ve explored 20 of the happiest places to live in Great Britain, using Rightmove’s 2024 and 2025 Happy at Home Index surveys (responded to by over 19,000 people).
+These surveys were based on several happiness factors, including togetherness, access to green spaces, and a sense of belonging.

 We hope this article will offer some inspiration if you’re thinking about moving.